-On June 15th the Czech Republic is reopening for tourism, first allowing select countries from the EU to visit.
+On June 15th the Czech Republic is reopened for tourism, first allowing select countries from the EU to visit.

 The Czech Republic is a major European destination that receives around 20 million tourists every year.
 A few weeks ago, the Czech government was only allowing citizens from Slovakia and Hungary into the country freely but has since lifted additional restrictions to try and reinstate much needed tourism.